 The Moka Pot (sometimes referred to as a stovetop espresso maker) is a classic brewing method with strong Italian roots.
 Patented in 1933 by inventor Luigi De Ponti, the Moka Pot has spent over three quarters of a century as one of the most recognizable and championed at-home coffee solutions (especially in Europe).

 A Moka Pot is a brewing device that uses steam pressure and an external heat source to create a strong coffee concentrate (usually about a 1:7 coffee to water ratio).

-They are typically made of aluminum and consist of three major parts: a boiler, a filter basket and a collection chamber.
+They are most often made of aluminum and consist of three major parts: a boiler, a filter basket and a collection chamber.
 There are also a few minor parts including a gasket and a removable metal screen.

 It is a fairly fool proof brewing method that is easily accessible to the masses.
 The Moka Pot comes in a variety of sizes, brands, material composition and designs but the most popular and iconic model is the Bialatti Moka Express.

 It’s the beginning of January which means nearly every blogger, podcaster and planner under the finance umbrella will be touting their lists of ways to trim the fat and save money in 2016.
 One of the items that is sure to turn up on practically every list is the old “save money by making coffee at home” suggestion.